Isabella, Countess of Bedford

-Isabella of England (16 June 1332 – 1379/1382) was the eldest daughter of King Edward III of England and Philippa of Hainault, and the wife of Enguerrand de Coucy, Earl of Bedford, by whom she had two daughters.
+Isabella (16 June 1332 – 1379/1382) was the eldest daughter of King Edward III of England and Philippa of Hainault, and the wife of Enguerrand de Coucy, Earl of Bedford, by whom she had two daughters.
 She was made a Lady of the Garter in 1376.

 Early years

 Isabella was Edward and Philippa's second child, and eldest daughter.
 Named after her paternal grandmother, Isabella of France, Isabella is believed to have been her father's favourite daughter, but less close to her mother.